cockroachdb/docs/v2.0/show-create-view.md

 ---
 title: SHOW CREATE VIEW
-summary: The SHOW CREATE VIEW statement shows the CREATE VIEW statement that would create a carbon copy of the specified view.
+summary: The SHOW CREATE VIEW statement shows the CREATE VIEW statement that would create a copy of the specified view.
 toc: false
 ---

-The `SHOW CREATE VIEW` [statement](sql-statements.html) shows the `CREATE VIEW` statement that would create a carbon copy of the specified [view](views.html).
+The `SHOW CREATE VIEW` [statement](sql-statements.html) shows the `CREATE VIEW` statement that would create a copy of the specified [view](views.html).

 <div id="toc"></div>